wonsunahn/CS1632_Summer2020/exercises/2/README.md

 Closing up shop for the day!
 ```

-You will modify two classes: RentACatImpl and RentACatTest.
+You will modify two classes: **RentACatImpl.java** and **RentACatTest.java**.
 The RentACatImpl class is an (incomplete) implementation of the Rent-A-Cat system.
 The RentACatTest class is a JUnit unit test class that tests RentACatImpl.
-All locations where you should add code is marked with the // TODO comment.
+All locations where you should add code is marked with // TODO comments.

 We are going to use the TestRunner class to invoke JUnit on the RentACatTest class.
-Note that RentACatTest.class is added to the list of classesToTest.
+Note how the RentACatTest.class is added to the list of classesToTest.

-You should use test doubles/mocks for any references to classes other than the one under test that the tested class is dependent upon (i.e., double or mock any Cat objects).
-You do not need to double the ArrayList class used within RentACatImpl even though RentACatImpl is dependent upon it.
+You should use test doubles/mocks for any references to classes other than the one under test that the tested class is dependent upon (i.e. you need to mock any Cat objects).
+You do not need to mock the ArrayList class used within RentACatImpl even though RentACatImpl is dependent upon it.
 ArrayList is a Java standard library class so we will assume that it is fully tested and defect-free at this point. :)

-You do not need to test any of the methods in the Cat class since that is an external class that is beyond the unit we are trying to test.

 ## Running Unit Tests

-If you do this in an IDE such as Eclipse, or with a build tool like Gradle, this can be handled automatically.
-HOWEVER, please do not do this!
-I want you to realize what is happening "behind the scenes".

-1. First let's do a sanity check to see if Java is installed properly on your machine.
+1. First let's do a sanity check to see if JUnit works well with the Java version installed on your machine.
 For Windows try doing:
     ```
     run.bat
     ```